jmtorrente/sleek/_posts/2019-09-26-Miata-ND-Airbag-Light.md

     <figcaption>Fig.4 - Designed piece already mounted and lighten up in the car .</figcaption>
     </div>
 </figure>
+<br/><br/>

-There is one thing which could be improved: one of the leds is orange.
-It remains orange as long as nobody seats in passenger seat (in that case, it turns off), If it is orange, it creates a strange degraded effect which starts or ends in orange.
-This could be solved just by replacing those leds for other with different color.
+There is one thing which could be improved in the future: one of the leds is orange.
+It remains orange as long as nobody seats in passenger seat (in that case, it turns off), If it is orange, it creates a strange degraded effect which starts or ends in orange (depending on which way you followed to print it).
+This could be solved just by replacing this leds for other white, or may be, replacing all of them with a different color.